 Plaza de la Familia - Sept.
 6 - Oct.
 31, 2019 (2020 dates TBD)

 Plaza de la Familia celebrates the Disney-Pixar film “Coco” and the bonds of family at Disney California Adventure.
 Taking place at Paradise Gardens, this celebration features Mariachi music, delicious Mexican foods, a Tree of Life interactive photo exhibit, wing photo walls, free coloring and crafts and the chance to meet Miguel.
 The highlight is “A Musical Celebration of Coco” — a show that features dance, storytellers and original songs from “Coco,” along with an amazing puppet performance from Miguel and some dancing skeletons.

 Gay Days is an independently organized, multi-day event that typically takes place in the fall.
 There are off-site events and parties associated with Gay Days Anaheim, but there are also days when attendees hit the parks.
 Participants wear red shirts.
 This independently organized event can affect crowd levels.
 You can read all about Gay Days here.

 NOVEMBER AND DECEMBER

-The second Dapper Day event of 2019 takes place Nov.
-2-3, 2019.
+The second Dapper Day event of 2020 usually takes place early to mid November.
 The Saturday event includes an Expo at the Disneyland Hotel, where you can find all your dapper duds.
-The actual Dapper Day in the park is Nov.
-3, 2019.
+The actual Dapper Day in the park is usually on Sunday.